rVnPower/pixivfe/README.md

 git clone https://codeberg.org/VnPower/PixivFE.git && cd PixivFE

 # Run PixivFE in development mode (styles and templates reload automatically)
-PIXIVFE_DEV=1 <other_environment_variables> ./manage.sh run
+PIXIVFE_DEV=1 <other_environment_variables> ./build.sh run
 ```

 ## Hosting PixivFE

 You can use PixivFE for personal use!
-Assuming that you use an operating system that can run POSIX shell scripts, install `go`, clone this repository, and use the `manage.sh` shell script to build and run the project.
+Assuming that you use an operating system that can run POSIX shell scripts, install `go`, clone this repository, and use the `build.sh` shell script to build and run the project.
 I recommend self-hosting your own instance for personal use, instead of relying entirely on official instances.

 To deploy PixivFE using Docker or the compiled binary, see [Hosting PixivFE](https://pixivfe-docs.pages.dev/hosting-pixivfe/).